JINC • Life Clarity • Updated March 2026

 The JINC Journal: Anxiety Reduction in Practice

-Tangible Progress: Physical completion of sections provides visual reassurance
+- Tangible Progress: Physical completion of sections provides visual reassurance – similar to the micro-completions approach in our gentle completion guide

 Creating Rituals of Reassurance

-Seasonal conversations: Discuss plans with family as part of natural life rhythms
+- Seasonal conversations: Discuss plans with family as part of natural life rhythms – our seasonal review ritual offers a gentle approach

 The Ripple Effects of Planning Peace